DRAGNLabs/301r_retnet/README.md

 cp run_eval.sh user_slurm/<NAME_OF_NEW_FILE>.sh  # Give your file a descriptive name, (e.g., 'retnet_40540_run_eval.sh')
 bash <NAME_OF_NEW_FILE>/.sh
 ```
-Results will be sent to a csv.
+Results will be sent to a CSV.

 ## Acknowledgments